ModuleLoader/es-module-loader/README.md

 This project exposes a public API in the `core` folder.

-The main API file is `import RegisterLoader from 'es-module-loader/core/register-loader.js'` which provides the base loader class.
+The minimal polyfill loader is provided in `core/loader-polyfill.js`.
+On top of this the main API file is `import RegisterLoader from 'es-module-loader/core/register-loader.js'` which provides the base loader class.

 Helper functions are available in `core/resolve.js`, `core/common.js`, `core/fetch.js` and everything that is exported can be considered part of the publicly versioned API of this project.